 Are you a renter in a property that is going through foreclosure?
-Did you know you have certain rights under a recently enacted federal law known as the “Protecting Tenants at Foreclosure Act” (PTFA)?
+Did you know you have certain rights under a federal law known as the “Protecting Tenants at Foreclosure Act” (PTFA)?
 Under this law, foreclosing mortgagees and persons who purchase tenant occupied residential property at foreclosure sale have important obligations to tenants who reside in such properties.

 What Are the Tenant Rights and Owner Obligations Under Federal and State Law?

 If the tenants residing in the property have leases, they have the right to continue living in the property under the terms of the existing lease until it expires.
 If there is no lease the new owner of the property must give the tenants at least 90 days written notice to vacate.

 If a tenant is residing in the property pursuant to a HUD Section 8 Housing Assistance Payment (HAP) contract, the new owner may not utilize the provision of the HAP contract and lease which permit the owner to terminate the tenancy for “other good cause” based on the owner’s desire to withdraw the property from rental use.
 Rather the tenant is entitled to remain until the expiration of the lease or 90 days, whichever is later.